Rankin Inlet: Broadband communications

-Lodging

-Rankin Inlet has several hotels, including the Siniktarvik Hotel and Katimavik Suites.

 Geography

 Rankin Inlet is notable for the chilling wind, severe winter storms, and water resources.
 The Diana River empties from the north into the hamlet's namesake inlet.
 The Kivalliq Region has several lakes, the largest being Nipissa Lake, and is flanked by two bays, Melvin Bay on the west and Prairie Bay on the east.
-Paniqtoq Peninsula, on the inlet's far western shore, provides a barrier shelter for the smaller Kivaliq Region.
+Paniqtoq Peninsula, on the inlet's far western shore, provides a barrier shelter for the smaller Kivalliq Region.
 Dozens of islands dot the inlet, including Thomson Island, the largest, and the Barrier Islands, the longest chain.
 These natural resources attract tourists who hunt, fish, and canoe.
 The Iqalugaarjuup Nunanga Territorial Park, 10 km northwest of Rankin Inlet, is notable for hiking, fishing, bird watching and Thule archaeological sites.

 Climate

-Rankin Inlet has a subarctic climate (Köppen climate classification Dfc), just short of a tundra climate.
+Rankin Inlet has a subarctic climate (Köppen: Dfc; Trewartha: Ecld), just short of a tundra climate.
 It is above the tree line.
 Temperatures stay below freezing from late September to early June.
 Although the climate is subarctic, temperatures rise and fall too rapidly and do not stay above 10 C for long enough (30 days) for trees to grow.
 Under the alternate formula for determining the boundary between Arctic and subarctic climates posited by Otto Nordenskjöld, however, Rankin Inlet, along with Arviat and Baker Lake, qualify as Arctic based on the relationship between the temperatures of the coldest and warmest months; in the case of Rankin Inlet, with a coldest-month (January) mean of -30.1 C, said boundary for the warmest month would be 12.0 C using the Nordenskjöld formula and Rankin Inlet's warmest month (July) averages only 10.9 C.